 - A house next door to Plaza Tashiro – a few private residences participate in the floating flower event and put displays outside their house for the public to enjoy on a walk around Gyoda.

-For one night during the period of the hanachozu week three locations participate in a light up event: Oshi Castle, Sakitama Shrine and Gyoda Hachiman Shrine.
-It is on once a month from dusk to 8 pm.
+For one night during the period of the hanachozu week three locations participate in a light up event “Light of Hope”.
+The three locations are Oshi Castle, Gyoda Hachiman Shrine and Sakitama Shrine.
+It is on once a month (except August) from dusk to 8 pm.
 (Or 8.30 pm when there is no restrictions due to the pandemic).
 Generally speaking the light up is on the first Saturday of the month, but there are some exceptions.
-The dates for 2022 are:
+Currently there is no light scheduled for January 2023, but there was light up last January.
+It maybe a scheduling error.
+The confirmed dates for 2023 light up Light of Hope are:

 The nearest station is Gyodashi station on the Chichibu Tetsudo line.
 The station is close to some of the locations, but some of them are further out.
 As such it is quite a walk if you want to see them all, so comfortable shoes are advised!